Bass Reeves: Early life

 Reeves was born into slavery in Crawford County, Arkansas, in 1838.
 He was named after his grandfather, Bass Washington.
-Reeves and his family were owned by Arkansas state legislator William Steele Reeves.
-When Bass was eight (about 1846), William Reeves moved to Grayson County, Texas, near Sherman in the Peters Colony.
-It appears plausible that Reeves was kept in bondage by William Steele Reeves's son, Colonel George R. Reeves -- a Texan sheriff, legislator, and one-time Speaker of the Texas House of Representatives until his death from rabies in 1882.
+Reeves and his family were enslaved by Arkansas state legislator William Steele Reeves.
+When Bass was eight, in about 1846, William Reeves moved to Grayson County, Texas, near Sherman in the Peters Colony.
+It appears plausible that Reeves was retained as a servant by William Steele Reeves's son, Colonel George R. Reeves, a Texan sheriff, legislator, and one-time Speaker of the Texas House of Representatives.